 The University of San Diego charges the same rate for the in-state and out-of-state students enrolled in their online M.Ed. in Literacy and Digital Learning program.
 While they don't list any fees, they charge $710 per credit hour, which means tuition for the 30-hour degree is $21,300.
 Kansas State's online M.S. in C&I Reading Specialist program charges the same tuition for in-state and out-of-state students.
 At $567.90 per credit hour, K-State's curriculum and instruction degree requires between 31 and 35 credits for graduation.
 Thus, tuition is between $17,604.90 and $19,876.50.

 The online arm of Texas-based Sam Houston State University offers an M.Ed. in Reading/Language Arts, and the program is designed for Texas teachers interested in reading specialist certification.
 Tuition for in-state students is $16,049.88 and $18,018 for out-of-state students.

-UTA's online M.Ed. in C&I – Literacy Studies, on the other hand, offers three certifications with the same tuition for in-state and out-of-state students.
+UTA's online M.Ed. in C&I – Literacy Studies, on the other hand, offers two certifications with the same tuition for in-state and out-of-state students.
 At $273.33 per credit hour, the total tuition for UTA's literacy studies program is $8,200.

 Per credit hour tuition rates

 Can I Deduct My Graduate Tuition and Textbooks From My Taxes?

 Many education expenses are tax deductible, and the IRS website's Tax Benefits for Education Information Center will help you determine which tax credits or deductions apply to you.
 Qualified Education Expenses is another useful IRS link.
 There, you will find deduction and tax credit requirements for a number of education-related costs.